Predict-Project-Renoise: Sampling Diffusion Models under Hard Constraints: Introduction

 \section{Introduction}

-Diffusion models \citep{sohldickstein2015deepunsupervisedlearningusing, ddpm, song2021scorebasedgenerativemodelingstochastic} have emerged as the state-of-the-art framework for deep generative modeling, showing strong performance in approximating high-dimensional data across modalities.
-These models learn to reverse a gradual corruption process, transporting a simple prior distribution to a complex data distribution $p$.
+Diffusion models \citep{sohldickstein2015deepunsupervisedlearningusing, ddpm, song2021scorebasedgenerativemodelingstochastic} have emerged as the state-of-the-art framework for deep generative modeling, showing strong performance in approximating high-dimensional data distributions $p$ across modalities.
 However, in many scientific and engineering domains, such as medical imaging, fluid dynamics, or climate modeling, sampling $p$ is insufficient.
-Instead, the samples must satisfy hard constraints, such as exact consistency with observations or governing equations, zero divergence in incompressible fluids, conservation laws, boundary and initial conditions, or geometric constraints.
+Samples $x$ must also satisfy hard constraints $x \in \mathcal{C}$, such as exact consistency with observations or governing equations, zero divergence in incompressible fluids, conservation laws, boundary and initial conditions, or geometric constraints.

 Although training-based approaches can incorporate constraints \citep{zhouGeneratingPhysicalDynamics2025, khalafi2024constraineddiffusionmodelsdual, naderiparizi2025constrainedgenerativemodelingmanually}, they often lack flexibility, requiring retraining for different constraints, and enforce the constraints only softly.
-For this reason, some recent efforts focus on \emph{training-free constrained sampling}, where a pre-trained unconditional model is guided to satisfy constraints during inference.
-Current methods typically rely on treating constraints as observations \citep{dhariwal2021diffusionmodelsbeatgans} or implement projection-based corrections \citep{chung2024Improving, rochman2025}.
+For these reasons, recent efforts focus on \emph{training-free constrained sampling}, where a pre-trained unconditional model is guided to satisfy constraints during inference.
+Current methods typically rely on treating constraints as observations \citep{dhariwal2021diffusionmodelsbeatgans} or implement projection-based corrections \citep{chung2024improving, rochman2025}.